rudra-2/mail_server/README.md

 ## License

-This project is based on the BillionMail project and is licensed under AGPLv3.
+This project is based on the Reloop project and is licensed under AGPLv3.

 ## Contributing